thetestspecimen/linux-notes/deeplearning.md

 Save settings to /home/testspecimen/.plaidml? (y,n)[y]:y
 Success!
 ```

+This will install all the necessary packages for you to use your graphics card with plaid-ml

 The final thing to do to make sure it uses the GPU is to include the following lines
 in your python file that contains your actual code: